 This course introduces students to the spectrum of world's religions (drawing from shamanism and shintoism, confucianism and islam, to hinduism and buddhism, egyptian and islam, judaism and christianity, african and aztec), their historical transformations, some of their main issues and their interactions with politics.
 Certain issues will be combined with certain religions, thus shifting the focus each class.
-In order to cover the variety of religions, the different issues and the historical transformations worldwide, attention will be paid to - theories on the origins of religion - shamanism and mysticism - ancestor worship - polytheism - monotheism - monism - religion & the Axial Age - religion & the Modern Age - religion & the state - religion & concepts of harmony - religion & globalization - religion & concepts of time. - religion & identity
+In order to cover the variety of religions, the different issues and the historical transformations worldwide, attention will be paid to - theories on the origins of religion - shamanism and mysticism - ancestor worship - polytheism - monotheism - monism - religion & the Axial Age - religion & the Modern Age - religion & the state - religion & conflict - religious fundamentalism - religion & nationalism - religion & identity